 After seeing a couple of bloggers joining, some of them have been announced as the weekly winner (so jealous) I decided to join the #MyTravelokaEscapade bandwagon and see my luck in the contest.

 Now, let me introduce you the dream destination of mine.

 Hint: Think, gorgeous blue sky, glorious golden sand and transparent water sea that so clear that you can see the creatures within.

-When my friends here asked me which place should they visit when the come in Malaysia I would always recommend Sabah.
+When my friends here asked me which place should they visit when they come to Malaysia I would always recommend Sabah.